sourcebroker/deployer-extended/README.rst

 +++++++++++++++++++++++++++++

-Check if there is composer.lock file on current instance and if its there then make dry run for "composer install".
-If "composer install" returns information that some packages needs to be updated or installed then it means that probably developer pulled composer.lock changes from repo but forget to make "composer install".
+Check if there is composer.lock file on current instance and if its there then make dry run for ``composer install``.
+If ``composer install`` returns information that some packages needs to be updated or installed then it means that probably developer pulled ``composer.lock`` changes from repo but forget to make ``composer install``.
 In that case deployment is stopped to allow developer to update packages, make some test and make deployment then.

 deploy:check_composer_validate